justinethier/cyclone/docs/Garbage-Collector.md

 ## Tri-color Marking

-Only objects marked as white, gray, and black participate in major collections:
+Only objects marked as white, gray, or black participate in major collections:

 - White objects are freed during the sweep state.
 White is sometimes also referred to as the clear color.
 - Gray is never explicitly assigned to an object.
 Instead, objects are grayed by being added to lists of gray objects awaiting marking.
 This improves performance by avoiding repeated passes over the heap to search for gray objects.